-Source: Seahawks are making a serious push at acquiring Jadeveon Clowney
+Source: Seahawks, Texans ‘close’ to completing deal for Jadeveon Clowney

 Talks with the Seahawks appear to have progressed seriously over the last 24 hours after Clowney made it clear he would not go to Miami, which is in rebuilding mode under first-year coach Brian Flores.

 If traded to Seattle, Clowney would play the season on the tag, which would pay him $15.9 million with NFL rules prohibiting him from negotiating with any team that gets him until after the season.
 The Seahawks would have to take all of that on their 2020 salary cap — Seattle entered the day with just over $21 million in cap space.
-But Seattle could gain an additional $4.1 million in cap space releasing veteran defensive end Barkevious Mingo, which it would seem the Seahawks would almost certainly do (and could create more with other moves, as well).
+But Seattle could gain an additional $4.1 million in cap space trading or releasing Mingo.

 But a source said the uncertainty over Clowney’s future does not bother the Seahawks, who see Clowney as a potential finishing piece to a team that won 10 games last season and hopes this year to contend for the NFC West title and are in full “win now” mode after re-signing quarterback Russell Wilson and middle linebacker Bobby Wagner to contracts in the offseason that made them each the highest-paid players in the NFL at their respective positions.